helalraed/tryhackme-notes/cryptography/notes.md

 ## 🧠 What is Cryptography?

-Cryptography is the practice of securing communication so that only intended parties can read and modify the data.
+Cryptography is the practice of securing communication so that only authorized parties can read and modify the data.

 ---

 ## 🎯 Goals of Cryptography

-* **Confidentiality** → Prevent unauthorized reading
+* **Confidentiality** → Prevent unauthorized access
-* **Integrity** → Prevent unauthorized modification
+* **Integrity** → Ensure data is not altered
 * **Authentication** → Verify identity

 ---